calebglawson/baquet/README.md

 from baquet.watchlist import Watchlist
 ```

 A `User` is a single Twitter user.
 You can use many get methods to get information about a user, `baquet` will talk to Twitter for you and preserve the data in its own cache.
 You can specify the `cache_expiry` and the fetch `limit` when instantiating a user.
 Users are instantiated with their unique Twitter id.
-If you don't have one handy, `baquet` provides the `screen_names_to_user_ids()` helper method for you.
+If you don't have any handy, `baquet` provides the `hydrate_user_identifiers()` helper method for you.
 Results are paginated with [sqlalchemy-pagination](https://github.com/wizeline/sqlalchemy-pagination).

 ```python
 u = User(8392018391)